AlperenYilmz/RTMP-FFMPEG/README.md

 ![UML](<UML.png>)

 ## Explanation
-- overlay.py script downloads a 160x160 bit image from picsum.photos
+- **overlay.py** downloads a 160x160 bit image from picsum.photos
-- publisher.bat is the client with ffmpeg script, loops the video and and overlay image
+- **publisher.bat** is the client with ffmpeg script, loops the video and and overlay image
-- launch.ps1 launches the system on a single terminal screen.
+- **launch.ps1** launches the system on a single terminal screen.

 ## Instructions
 - Clone this repo